Fabulous Hudson Hornet: Legacy

-Cars (2006)
+In the film Cars

-The 2006 animated film Cars tells the story of a hotshot race car, Lightning McQueen (voiced by Owen Wilson) who finds himself stuck in the Route 66 town of Radiator Springs.
-The town's judge and doctor is Doc Hudson (voiced by Paul Newman), a Hornet that turns out to be the real Fabulous Hudson Hornet himself.
-Doc Hudson in Cars closely resembles the "Fabulous Hudson Hornet."
-He shares many of the same records as the real Hornet, although their fates differ.
-His number is 51, in reference to the year his model was created.
+The 2006 Pixar film Cars tells the story of a hotshot race car named Lightning McQueen (voiced by Owen Wilson) who finds himself stuck in the Route 66 town of Radiator Springs.
+The town's local judge and doctor is a 1951 Hudson Hornet named Doc Hudson (voiced by Paul Newman), who turns out to be the actual Fabulous Hudson Hornet himself.
+Doc Hudson closely resembles the real "Fabulous Hudson Hornet."
+He shares many of the same records as the real car, although their fates differ.
+His number in the final film is 51, a reference to his model year, despite that no #51 Hornet existed in real life.
+Doc was at one point planned to share the #6 with his inspiration as seen in storyboards showcased in The Art of Cars book.
+Coincidentally the digital-root of 51 is 6, which aligns with Teague's #6 Hornet.